in a city that's inspired musicians, writers and artists…

 - Going Manual Course (self-study version)

-- Follow up webinar after the workshop for photo review and editing instruction
+- Follow-up webinar after the workshop for photo review and editing instruction

-- Bonus Portrait Mini-Session by Nick for first five registrants!
+- Bonus Portrait by Nick (digital/retouched files).

 - Accommodations are not included and must be booked separately (See next question for hotel details.)

-- Lunch and Dinner, except for the “welcome” dinner on Monday — you’ll be free to enjoy those meals on your own, or welcome to join us and we’ll eat as a group.
+- Lunch and dinner, except for the “welcome” dinner on Monday — you’ll be free to enjoy those meals on your own, or welcome to join us and we’ll eat as a group.

 How do I reserve my room?